webbedfooty/week-03-library-project/readme.markdown

    book clubs can be about the same book.
 9. For your book club, add in a facilitating staff member.
 Staff members should only be able to facilitate book clubs at their branch.
+10. **Advanced**: We want our staff to be able to belong to more than one branch at a time (some staff members split branches).
+Research *many-to-many* relationships and replace the one-to-many relationship between staff and library branches with a many-to-many relationships.